 And through his whole illness, even though his cancer spread to a dozen different parts of his body, Ted never received palliative care before dying unexpectedly at his mother’s home.

-“Nobody ever talked about palliative care with Ted because they really didn’t think he was going to die ,” Humphrey said.
+“Nobody ever talked about palliative care with Ted because they really didn’t think he was going to die [from the cancer],” Humphrey said.

 Bronwen Garand-Sheridan was in her early 20s and an accomplished oboe player who had been playing regularly with the Winnipeg Symphony Orchestra when she was diagnosed with lymphoma.